hcbliu/MovieAnalysis/README.md

 The respository is structured as follows:
 -Readme (this doc): summarizes most important information about the project
 -mastercode.py: this is our project's python code, combining different people's work
 -docs folder: this contains important info about the project (essentially a subset of our shared google drive)
+-CSV of outcomes

 Everyone also has an individual branch containing the latest work that they sent via email as of 2.26.20.